richiekaby/java_student_management_program/readme.md

-This ia a simple java student management program.
+This is a java program for student management system.
-It is in GUI platform for easier user interaction.
+It a GUI platform that allows one to
-You can be able to add a new student record.
-You can also display the records in the database and update those record.
+Display student record from database
+Update existing Student Record
+Create New Student Record